arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 <small>Introduced in: v3.12.3</small>

-The `/_api/batch` endpoint that let you send multiple operations in a single HTTP request was deprecated in v3.8.0 and has now been removed.
+The `/_api/batch` endpoints that let you send multiple operations in a single HTTP request was deprecated in v3.8.0 and has now been removed.

 To send multiple documents at once to an ArangoDB instance, please use the